Renting in The Hague

 - Family homes: EUR 1,800 – 3,000+ per month

-The most expensive neighborhoods are Statenkwartier, Archipelbuurt, and the City Center.
-The most affordable options can be found in Laak, Loosduinen, and parts of Escamp.
-Scheveningen varies considerably: apartments with sea views are expensive, but affordable options can still be found in the Harbor District.
+The most expensive neighbourhoods are the Statenkwartier, the Archipelbuurt, and the Centrum, where rents per square metre can run up to 30% above the city average.
+The Zeeheldenkwartier and Bezuidenhout offer a good middle ground.
+The most affordable options are in Laak, Loosduinen, and parts of Escamp.
+Scheveningen is variable: apartments with sea views carry a premium, but in Scheveningen Dorp and the harbour quarter more affordable options can still be found.

 Tips for finding a rental property in The Hague

 - Start your search early: Begin at least 2-3 months in advance.
-The Hague rental market is competitive and good properties are quickly taken.
+The Hague rental market is competitive and good properties are let quickly.

-- Consider neighborhoods outside the center: Laak, Loosduinen, and Escamp offer affordable alternatives with good public transport connections to the center.
+- Consider neighbourhoods beyond the centre: Laak, Loosduinen, and Escamp offer affordable alternatives with good public transport links.
+The Laakhaven development is making Laak increasingly attractive.

-- Prepare your documents: Have a recent employment contract, pay slips, and a credit report ready.
-Landlords in The Hague are selective.
+- Prepare your documents: Have a recent employment contract, three months of payslips, and a credit check (BKR uittreksel) ready.
+Landlords in The Hague are selective and expect complete dossiers.

 Find your rental property in The Hague with RentSlam